 We realise that you may not always be happy with the way we deal with your complaint.
-If you are not happy you can get in touch with Consumer Direct an independent consumer organisation.
+If you are not happy you can get in touch with The Citizens Advice Bureau.
 They will be able to tell you what your rights are and what you can do to settle your complaint.
 They will expect you to use our complaints procedure first though.
 You can contact them in the following ways: